 Why Summer Is Stressful for Trees in North Texas

-• Increased vulnerability to pests and pathogens
+• Increased vulnerability to pests, borers, and fungal pathogens that thrive when trees are weakened

-• Cracking bark or scorched leaves
+• Cracking bark and scorched leaves from prolonged sun exposure and inadequate hydration

 Common Summer Tree Diseases in North Texas